ensan-hcl/azooKey-Desktop/README.md

   * Maybe build setting went wrong.
 Check the settings.
 Especially, if `CONFIGURATION_BUILD_DIR="";` found, remove the line.
 * Where's my InputMethod!?!?
   * Check English section.
 You would found it.
+  * If still not, you fill have to restart your computer.

 ## Reference